Home » No Opening Greeting or Courtesy Closing?

 Carry Client

-Providing the details needed to address her issue allows me to get to work.
-In addition, this approach lets me resolve her request and note the situation in my reply.
+I can get to work by providing the details needed to address her issue.
+This approach also lets me resolve her request and note the situation in my reply.

 With the first inquiry, besides the demanding tone, I would have to reply and ask questions to determine the “problem” before investigating further.
-In addition, extra unnecessary emails required that ping efficiency.
+In addition, the extra unnecessary emails will ping both sides’ efficiency.